d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 We are now ready to take a look at how batch normalization works in practice.
 Batch normalization implementations for fully connected layers and convolutional layers are slightly different.
-One key differences between batch normalization and other layers is that because batch normalization operates on a full minibatch at a time.
-As such, we cannot just ignore the batch dimension as we did before when introducing other layers.
+One key difference between batch normalization and other layers is that because batch normalization operates on a full minibatch at a time, we cannot just ignore the batch dimension as we did before when introducing other layers.